Guide to Foundation Planting

 ★ ★ ★ ★ ★Looking for a creative way to keep your home warm during the cold winter months and enhance your curb appeal?
 Try using foundation plants to insulate your living space!

-A. Benefits to a properly planned and planted foundation planting: Softens harsh lines of home foundation, creates depth and enhances curb appeal, and insulates foundation from cold winter temperatures and wind and heat of Summer.
+- Benefits to a properly planned and planted foundation planting: Softens harsh lines of home foundation, creates depth and enhances curb appeal, and insulates foundation from cold winter temperatures and wind and heat of Summer.

-B. Think about creating foundation planting beds rather than a series of holes as they are more 3- dimensional and visually appealing.
+- Think about creating foundation planting beds rather than a series of holes as they are more 3- dimensional and visually appealing.
 Create wide beds with curvilinear lines to soften harsh angles.

-C. Choose plants that will not over-grow space in order to reduce pruning maintenance.
+- Choose plants that will not over-grow space in order to reduce pruning maintenance.
 Plant patches rather than in lines with taller in the back and shorter down in front.
 Minimum distance from foundation: 3 feet on center. (promotes air circulation, reduces diseases, better insulates)

 Spray paint a wide curvilinear planting bed in front of building